10 great ways to celebrate the Fourth of July

 But it's an especially good time to travel along the border of the United States and Canada, which celebrates Canada Day on July 1.

-That's a Saturday in 2018.
-In the United States, the Fourth of July is on a Wednesday, so you can bookend a long weekend with two sets of fireworks.
+That's a Wednesday in 2020.
+In the United States, the Fourth of July is on a Saturday.

 Fireworks in two countries